How to Pack Fragile Items on Your Upcoming Move

 3. Wrap with the bubble and paper wraps

 Now, you want to make sure you do an excellent job wrapping the items.
 Remember that they are not like regular items.
 Any form of sudden or harsh collision could cause major damage.
 You should try covering the items first with more than one layer of bubble wrap.
-After that is done, you can go ahead and wrap with the paper wrappers.
+After that is done, you can go ahead and wrap it with the paper wrappers.
 After the wrapping is done, you should use a bit of tape to seal the layers, so it stays in place.
 This type of protective wrapping ensures that your items would be safe during the moving process.

 4. Extra cushioning